rdesai-7/ARM64_MemoryGame/README.md

 # ARM64 Emulator, Assembler, and Memory Game
-In this project we have developed an emulator and assembler for a subset of the ARMv8 AArch64 instruction set, written entirely in C. As an extension, we created a memory training game on a Raspberry Pi.
-Our game was focussed on supporting and strengthening the cognitive health of individuals, in particular those suffering from dementia.
+This project features a custom emulator and assembler for a subset of the ARMv8 AArch64 instruction set, written entirely in C. As a hardware extension, we created an interactive memory training game on a Raspberry Pi.
+Our game was designed to support and strengthen the cognitive health of individuals, particularly those affected by dementia.
 Developed in a group of 4, this university project culminated in a presentation to our professor and earned a final grade of 100%.

 ## Overview 📖